EutechCybernetic/lucy-pro-documentation/uicompose.md

 The property panel shows details about the selected ui element.

-You can select multiple ui elements by holding code/Shift and clicking on items.
+You can select multiple ui elements by holding `Shift` and clicking on items.

 {% hint type="note" %}
     The property panel only shows items for the first selected ui element {% endhint %}

 {% hint type="note" %}
-    You can also code/Shift+Click on items in the bundle explorer to select them. {% endhint %}
+    You can also `Shift+Click` on items in the bundle explorer to select them. {% endhint %}

 <a name='datasourcetab'></a>

 ## Datasource Designer
 The second tab in the UI Composer is where you design custom data sources.
-See [datasources](datasources) for a complete overview on how data sources work.
+See [Working with Data Sources](datasources.rst#datasources) for a complete overview on how data sources work.

 <a name='toolbox'></a>